Meet the Beyonce of our blue brews - butterfly pea flowers!

 The butterfly pea flower loooooves tropical climates.
 You can find it growing, thriving and sunbaking in much loved tropical holiday destinations such as Thailand, Vietnam, India and northern parts of Australia.

-Over the years, different cultures have found varying uses for this versatile plant, many of which are being researched today to be applied in the modern world.
+Over the years, different cultures have found varying uses for the ever so versatile butterfly pea flower.
+Many of which are being researched today as a natural & sustainable alternative.

-Clitoria ternatea has a rich history within Ayurvedic medicine which has been practiced in India for centuries.
-The extracts of the butterfly pea flower was often used as an ingredient in ‘Medhya Rasayana’, a rejuvenating nootropic herbal formulation to improve cognitive function, boost memory and to treat anxiety and depression.
+Given its origins in South Asia, it’s not surprise that the butterfly fly pea flower has a rich history within Ayurvedic medicine The extracts of the butterfly pea flower was often used as an ingredient in ‘Medhya Rasayana’, a rejuvenating nootropic herbal formulation to improve cognitive function, boost memory and to treat anxiety and depression.

 In the same way the butterfly pea flowers are used to make tea, locals often used the ‘tea’ to naturally dye fabrics.
 Scientists are now finding ways to extract the blue pigments at a commercial level to use as a natural & sustainable alternative to chemical dyes.